 What makes the iXperience Visual Design course for 2019 unique?
 Why should a student study Visual Design?

 I would say it is a sophisticated and ambitious program that allows you to learn not only technical skills but also gain real work experience and shape personal perspective on what design is today.
 First, we talk about digital design and try to define what it is today, what its main challenges are, and what futures it can shape.
 This provides context and understanding.
 Once we know what we are talking about, we learn how to do it.
 That is why the second part of the course is focused on software and how to address our ideas in practice.
 The third component is an internship, where students work for 4 weeks on projects designed especially for them.

 Berlin is a great city!
 Arts and design are a big part of its identity, and it was appointed City of Design by UNESCO in 2006.
 It is home to many excellent makers.
-That is why each class during the Digital Design course will be backed up with local, suggested visits.
+That is why each class during the Visual Design course will be backed up with local, suggested visits.
 What is the point of talking about Bauhaus and looking at images when you can actually go to Bauhaus archive or just have a walk down the street and see everything with your own eyes? :)

 What are some of the best (or your favourite) iconic examples of great design?

 Eggs and the human body.
 Nature is the best designer.
 I also enjoy Michelin Men and Pleats Please by Issey Miyake.

 Why did you decide to get involved with teaching and how do you continue to keep things fresh?

 I believe that teaching is important, as it shapes future thinkers and makers.
 My goal is to make design students aware that what they make is highly political and impacts not only people but also the environment.
 The objects, experiences and apps students create contribute to our world and promote certain values.
 This is something that can’t be as easily experienced as color or texture, but it is what weaves the fabric of culture.

 To stay fresh I travel, look at the world, read on current affairs, economy, poetry and ask questions.